Student Support Services

 Students in science lab

 At North, we pride ourselves on offering a robust array of social-emotional supports to our students on-site at no cost to them or their families.
-These supports include individual therapy with credentialed partner providers (Denver Health, and Maria Droste Counseling Center), group interventions with school-based mental health team members, and referrals to more intensive community-based supports when appropriate.
-Please fill out the survey if you believe your student would benefit from more targeted support from our counseling and mental health teams.
+These supports include individual therapy with credentialed partner providers (Denver Health and Jewish Family Services), group interventions with school-based mental health team members, and referrals to more intensive community-based supports when appropriate.

 If your student or someone else you care about is experiencing a mental health crisis, calling 1-844-493-8255 or texting TALK to 38255 will connect you to a licensed mental health provider.
 This service is available 24/7.